by Kat Usita

 What made me choose the UK as a study destination?

 Choosing where to study abroad is a big decision, but it can also be exciting once you consider all the amazing things you can discover once you get there.
 For me, I was always sure that I wanted to do my master’s in the United Kingdom of Great Britain and Northern Ireland, or the UK for short.
-Here are some of the reasons why studying here has been the greatest choice I’ve made in my life so far.
+Here are some of the reasons why studying here has been the greatest choice I have made in my life so far.

 The best and the brightest

-The financial cost of studying in the UK may seem daunting and you might want to study in the Philippines just to keep expenses low, but that’s not always the least expensive choice, especially for a master’s degree or a doctorate.
+The financial cost of studying in the UK may seem daunting and you might want to study in the Philippines just to keep expenses low, but that is not always the least expensive choice, especially for a master’s degree or a doctorate.
 With a little extra effort and research, you might just be able to land a generous scholarship like I did.
-Of the 124 students in my Master of Public Policy cohort, 80% have either full or partial funding.
+Of the 124 students in my Master of Public Policy cohort, 80 per cent have either full or partial funding.
 Almost all my Filipino student friends in the UK also have some form of scholarship or grant.
 If you decide to study here, chances are you will also find some means of support.
 Like they say, the best things in life are free!

 Interactive, collaborative learning

 I was worried about being a student again after six years, but I quickly found myself enjoying the classroom setting because of how interactive it is.
-University classes in the UK have the usual lectures, as well as smaller group sessions called “seminars” where students can discuss the material covered among themselves.
+University classes in the UK have the usual lectures, as well as smaller group sessions called 'seminars' where students can discuss the material covered among themselves.
 Seminars give me a chance to appreciate our lessons with more depth as my classmates and I exchange thoughts on how we understood them and how they differ in the contexts of our home countries.
 They also give our tutor (one of our professors or a teaching assistant) the chance to clarify or emphasise important parts of the lectures.
 Aside from seminars, we have a variety of activities that provide opportunities for group work and shared learning, such as a mock trade negotiation that we did for one of our classes.

 Testing your limits